 Microsoft Teams is a super powerful tool for teachers and education institutions to help create a space to better engage with pupils and enhance learning.
 This video-based platform is easy to use and works across most devices to connect teachers and students wherever they are.
 Using these Microsoft Teams tips you can get the most out of the platform.

 From holding an online class to collaborating on a document as a class, the platform integrates lots of layers to make sure the experience is as seamless as possible.
-Teams offers video chat, interactive documents, Assignments, auto grading, and plenty more.
+Teams offers video chat, interactive documents, assignments, auto grading, and plenty more.

 Once you're up and running, feeling comfortable with the platform, and want to do more, it's time to use these tips and tricks to get the most out of Microsoft Teams.